Doctor insights on:

 Find lipid MD: A lipid specialist should be able to help with this problem.
 Sometimes statins can be started at very low doses and increased very slowly.
 There are other less effective medications that can be tried.
 Finally, a lipid specialist may have access to research trial for new medication which may help.
 Usually medical schools can steer you in the right direction (try vanderbilt in tn). ...Read moreSee 2 more doctor answers

 ↑ed cholesterol (in blood); a specific fat molecule made by every animal cell on planet, part of every animal cell membrane, enables membrane flexibility, cells to change shape, animals to move.
 Look it up ("cholesterol molecule" works best) on Google & images.
-Additionally, for most people Hi-Chol foods ↓es measured LDL particles & carbohydrate foods ↑LDL ↓HDL ...Read more
+Additionally Hi-Fat & Chol foods ↓es measured LDL particles & carbohydrate foods ↑LDL ↓HDL ...Read more

 Do you need to see a doctor to get a penile pump?
 Impotent after prostrate surgery and having to use high cholesterol meds.

 I'm 68 years old, diabetic, hypertensive with high cholesterol on medication for all if them.
 I was prescribed espiride for mild depression.Is thus a safe drug and will it work for me.

+Yes: Most diabetics tend to have high cholesterol.
+When one has diabetes the risks of a heart attack increases because of its association to increased level of cholesterol.
 There is a new drug called welchol (colesevelam).
 It has lipid lowering effect and also helsp in lowering bs.
 It is not the first line of drug choice.
 If your diabetes is not that bad and your cholesterol is elevated welchol (colesevelam) may certainly. ...Read moreSee 1 more doctor answer

 Have high cholesterol, scared to take statins due to diabetes risk in women from drug,is this a real risk,is there a safer way to lower, like sterols?

+Need more info: How high is your cholesterol?
+What other risk factors, if any, do you have?
+How likely are you be compliant with a rigorous dietary regimen?
+It would be prudent to consult your doctor and may be a nutritionist to see if diet and exercise would work for you.
 For good health - Have a diet rich in fresh vegetables, fruits, whole grains, milk and milk products, nuts, beans, legumes, lentils and small amounts of lean meats.
 Avoid saturated fats.
 Drink enough water daily, so that your urine is mostly colorless.
 Exercise at least 150 minutes/week and increase the intensity of exercise gradually.
 Do not use tobacco, alcohol, weed or street drugs in any form.
 Practice safe sex. ...Read more

 Lipids: The most prevalent medicines are the statin family.
 They are very successful. 'best medicine' varies by individual. ...Read more